AlgyJr/ios_guides/Simulated-Infinite-Scrolling.md

    var numberOfImageViews: CGFloat = 1
 ```

-### Step 5: Create and Configure a Method for When Scrolling has Stopped.
+### Step 4: Create and Configure a Method for When Scrolling has Stopped.
 - We will employ a special ScrollView method, `scrollViewDidEndDecelerating` to tell us when the Scroll has come to a complete stop.
 You can put this method anywhere in the ViewController.

 - When the ScrollView stops, we need to check if the ScrollView has indeed reached the bottom.
-We will use a conditional statement and the **contentOffset** of the ScrollView to help us tell if the ScrollView has scrolled all the way to the bottom. `if feedScrollView.contentOffset.y + feedScrollView.frame.size.height >= feedScrollView.contentSize.height { // ScrollView is at the bottom }`
+We will use a conditional statement and the **contentOffset** of the ScrollView to help us tell if the ScrollView has scrolled all the way to the bottom.

 - We will add a [delay method](https://guides.codepath.com/ios/Calling-a-Method-After-Delay) to give the Activity Indicator a moment to animate before we add on the next ImageView to the ScrollView Content.